parthenon-hpc-lab/parthenon/docs/mesh/domain.md

 # IndexShape Class

 The index shape class provides access to the index bounds of a mesh block.
-The bounds are split into two domains which can be accessed using a class enum **IndexDomain**.
+The bounds are split into several domains which can be accessed using a class enum **IndexDomain**.
 The **IndexDomain** can be:
 - **entire,** which allows one to access the starting indices of the full meshblock including ghost zones